Sparse streams

 • A client workspace of a sparse stream has view mappings for both the parent and child stream depot paths.
 Most files that are visible in a sparse stream reside solely in the depot path of the parent stream.

 • When the sparse stream is created, the stream is not populated, parent files within a share path are not branched, and the sparse stream contains no depot files.
-Instead, when you are working in a sparse stream and Check Out a file from the parent stream, that file is branched into the sparse stream, sync'd locally, and opened for edit.
+Instead, when you check out a file while working in a sparse stream, it is synced locally and opened for edit.
+The file is only branched into the sparse stream when you submit your changes.
+If you revert the file before submitting, it is de-populated from the sparse stream and no branching record is created.

 sparsedev and sparserel

-A sparse stream can be a child of a mainline, development, release, or virtual stream.
+A sparse stream can be a child of a mainline, development, or release stream.

 The two types of sparse streams are sparsedev and sparserel.